vincelavang/travel-site/README.md

-# travel-site
+# Leggo.
-A website for travelers wanting to book a flight.
+Leggo. is a web app for travelers wanting to book a vacation package.